koda-git/mdblogger/index.md

 ## About This Blog

-This blog is powered by Jekyll and styled with the Minimal Mistakes theme.
-Here, I cover topics ranging from programming and tech tinkering to personal reflections.
+Here, I cover topics ranging from programming and tech tinkering and other things that I find interesting.
+I hope you find something useful or interesting here.

 ---